MetPX/sarracenia/doc/sr_subscribe.1.rst

 In sequence #1, all files ending in 'gif' are rejected.
 In sequence #2, the accept .* (which accepts everything) is encountered before the reject statement, so the reject has no effect.
+Some options have global scope, rather than being interpreted in order.  for thoses cases, a second declaration overrides the first.

-Several options that need to be reused in different config files can be grouped in a file.
+Options to be reused in different config files can be grouped in an *include* file:
-In each config where the options subset should appear, the user would then use :

   - **--include <includeConfigPath>**

 The includeConfigPath would normally reside under the same config dir of its master configs.
-There is no restriction, any option can be placed in a config file included.
-The user must be aware that, for many options, several declarations means overwriting their values.
+If a URL is supplied as an includeConfigPATH, then a remote configuraiton will be downloaded and cached (used until an update on the server is detected.)
+See `Remote Configurations`_ for details.

-Any environment variable, or some built-in variables can also be put on the right hand side to be evaluated, surrounded by ${..} The built-in variables are:
+Environment variables, and some built-in variables can also be put on the right hand side to be evaluated, surrounded by ${..} The built-in variables are:

  - ${BROKER_USER} - the user name for authenticating to the broker (e.g. anonymous)